QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: QoS constraints

-\subsection{Robust Queueing Theory}
+In this section, we reformulate the QoS conditions using robust queueing theory.
+Section~\ref{subsec:rqt} briefly explains the robust queueing theory.
+Section~\ref{subsec:fcfsps} describes how the robust queueing theoretic approach differs between FCFS and PS queues.
+Sections~\ref{subsec:us}--\ref{subsec:main_variability_parameters} describe the steps for deriving a tractable condition that approximates constraint (\ref{const:4}).
+Section~\ref{subsec:us} constructs uncertainty sets suitable for PS queues, Section~\ref{subsec:rtb} derives the response time bound regarding the uncertainty sets, and Section~\ref{subsec:main_variability_parameters} explains a procedure for choosing appropriate variability parameters.
+Sections~\ref{subsec:thinning} and~\ref{subsec:superposition} describe how the uncertainty sets vary for the thinning and superposition of arrival processes.
+Section \ref{subsec:serverwise} presents the analysis result for each server.

+\subsection{\emph{Robust queueing theory}}

-Bandi et al \cite{Bandi2015} developed robust queueing theory as an alternative approach to queueing analysis, based on robust optimization.
-Traditional queueing theory has limitations that even simple queueing systems are not tractable when arrival processes or workloads are non-Markovian.
+\citet{Bandi2015} developed the robust queueing theory as an alternative approach to queueing analysis based on robust optimization.
+Traditional queueing theory has limitations such that even simple queueing systems are not tractable when the arrival processes or workloads are non-Markovian.
 To avoid this difficulty, the analysis of non-Markovian queues relies on simulation and approximation.
-Simulation provides highly accurate results, but mathematical intuition is hard to obtain and it takes long time to compute the result, especially in heavy-tailed systems.
-Approximation approaches often provide explicit mathematical expressions, but are suitable only for limited situations.

-Simulation does not fit in our scheme, since we need analytical expressions to embed them into the optimization model.
-Also, the popular approximation method, known as a heavy-traffic approximation, tends to underestimate our target performance measure, which causes violation of the SLA.
-Therefore, we use robust queueing theory to construct an analytical expression for constraint (\ref{const:4}).
+A large number of simulation runs can generate accurate results.
+However, each run requires a long time to produce an outcome, particularly in heavy-tailed systems.
+Approximation approaches can provide explicit mathematical expressions though they work well in some limited situations.
+Our study takes the approximation approach because we require analytical expressions to be embedded into the optimization model.
+A popular method, known as the heavy-traffic approximation, tends to underestimate the response time in our prestudy experiments, which causes violations of the QoS conditions.
+Therefore, we take a new approach---robust queueing theory---to construct robust and tractable expressions for constraint (\ref{const:4}) while utilizing the findings of heavy-traffic approximation results; we take the functional form of the heavy-traffic approximation for some parameters, similar to \citet{Bandi2015} that uses the functional form of the Kingman's bound \citep{kingman1970inequalities}.